Tu Lan Cave Expedition Tour

 Tu Lan Cave Expedition tour price includes

-• Pick up and drop off at Dong Hoi airport/train, bus station.
+• Pick up in Phong Nha and drop off at Dong Hoi airport/train, bus station.

 • Food: Oxalis provides food, drinking water, tea, and coffee during the journey (not including extra requirements).
 Dishes are based on fixed menus; vegetarian and vegan menus will be provided if ordered.
 Please inform us of any food allergies.

-• Accommodation: Oxalis offers the first night at Chay Lap Farmstay; 3 nights camping in the jungle and the last night at Tu Lan Lodge.
+• Accommodation: Oxalis offers 3 nights camping in the jungle and the last night at Tu Lan Lodge.

 • Safety equipment: Oxalis will provide safety equipment such as helmets, harnesses, headlights, gloves etc.